rcortx/handwritten-digit-extraction/README.md

 ![alt text][noise]

 #### 1. Unsupervised digit bounding box extraction:
-    80% accurate on 5998 image dataset (detecting bounding boxes equal to number of digits in label)
     - First, all contours are detected in an image using opencv and encapsulated in MergedBox/Box classes
     - Performing clustering via merging and splitting Boxes with appropriate heuristics
     - Noticing that boxes will form a tree like hierarchy in an image, merging and splitting until optimum segmentation is achieved